VolumeFi/volumefi-website/README.md

 ## Setup

-To run this locally, you will need a Storyblok Api Key.
+To run this locally, you will need a Storyblock Api Key and Mixpanel API key.

 To set up the app for local development: